sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="getqueuemetricsforemaildefinition"></a>
 # **GetQueueMetricsForEmailDefinition**
-> ResponseGetQueueMetricsForSendDefinition GetQueueMetricsForEmailDefinition (string definitionKey)
+> GetQueueMetricsForSendDefinitionResponse GetQueueMetricsForEmailDefinition (string definitionKey)

 getQueueMetricsForEmailDefinition